Linh-hoc-AI/e-com/README.md

 ## Folder Structure and Contents
 ### 1. data/

-This folder contains the dataset for training and testing:

-#### images/: Contains product images, where each image file is named using the product ID (e.g., 123.png for a product with ID 123).
+images/: Contains product images, where each image file is named using the product ID (e.g., 123.png for a product with ID 123).

-#### train.csv: Contains product IDs and their corresponding description labels for training.
+train.csv: Contains product IDs and their corresponding description labels for training.

-#### test.csv: Contains product IDs and their corresponding description labels for testing.
+test.csv: Contains product IDs and their corresponding description labels for testing.

-#### label_train.json: Statistics of the number of samples per description label in the training set.
+label_train.json: Statistics of the number of samples per description label in the training set.

-#### label_test.json: Statistics of the number of samples per description label in the test set.
+label_test.json: Statistics of the number of samples per description label in the test set.

 ### 2. fig/

-#### Contains illustrative images (e.g., fig1.png, fig2.png, etc.) used for visualization or documentation purposes.
+Contains illustrative images (e.g., fig1.png, fig2.png, etc.) used for visualization or documentation purposes.

 ### 3. training_log.txt

-#### Logs information about the model training process, such as epochs, loss,...
+Logs information about the model training process, such as epochs, loss,...

 ### 4. e-com.pt

-#### The trained model weights file for the e-commerce model.
+The trained model weights file for the e-commerce model.

 ### 5. e-com.ipynb

-#### The source code notebook containing the implementation of the model, including data preprocessing, training, and evaluation steps.
+The source code notebook containing the implementation of the model, including data preprocessing, training, and evaluation steps.